waynemareci/Week4Assignment/readme.md

 The raw data has been manipulated by run_analysis.R to perform the following operations:

-Test and training data was combined
-All measurements other than mean and standard deviation were ignored Activity measurements for each subject were aggregated and averaged
+Test and training data was combined; all measurements other than mean and standard deviation were ignored; activity measurements for each subject were aggregated and averaged.

 Details of these operations are provided by comments in the script.